BK Virus Infection

 A BK virus (BKV) infection is a common viral infection that usually does not cause problems.
-The BK virus may be spread if you have contact with infected blood or body fluids, such as saliva (spit).
-It can spread from one person to another during an organ transplant or from a mother to her baby during birth.
+The BK virus may be spread if you have contact with infected blood or body fluids, such as saliva.
+It can spread from one person to another during an organ transplant or from a mother to her baby during delivery.

-What increases my risk of having problems from a BKV infection?
+What increases my risk for problems from a BKV infection?

 - Older age